This post contains affiliate links.

 - Pasta: Bring that same water back to a boil then add 1 lb pasta of choice.
 Cook according to package instructions.
 When finished, strain pasta and reserve a few cups of the pasta water.

 - Blend: Add cooked greens, 1 cup of pasta water, and all remaining ingredients to a blender.
 Blend with the lid slightly ajar for 2 to 3 minutes, until smooth.
-You can add another ladle of pasta water to reach your desired consisentcy.
+You can add another ladle of pasta water to reach your desired consistency.
 Taste and add more salt if needed.

 - Serve: Stir sauce into cooked pasta and serve immediately, topped with grated parmesan.